kritagya20/portfolio-website-react/README.md

 Edit **`src/data/reviews.json`** to seed initial visitor reviews.
 Edit **`src/styles/index.css`** to tweak themes — just change the `--primary`, `--bg`, etc. variables under each `[data-theme='...']` block.

-## 💾 About the "temp database"

-Since Netlify hosts a static site, there is no real backend.
-- **Seed reviews** live in `src/data/reviews.json` (committed to the repo).
-- **New reviews** users submit are saved to the visitor's `localStorage` — they persist across reloads on that device.
-- Same model is used for theme preference and the visitor counter.

-If you later want a real shared review wall, you can swap `loadReviews/saveReviews` in `Reviews.jsx` for a Firebase/Supabase/Netlify-Functions backend without changing any UI.